Trump's lawyer calls for Russia probe to be shut down

 Rosenstein is overseeing the probe after Attorney General Jeff Sessions recused himself from any investigation related to Russia and the Trump campaign.
 Dowd said he made the remarks in his personal capacity and not on behalf of the president.

-His remarks came hours after the Justice Department fired former FBI Deputy Director Andrew McCabe after an IG reports found that he made an unauthorized leak to the media and then "lacked candor" when speaking about its investigators.
+His remarks came after Sessions fired former FBI Deputy Director Andrew McCabe late Friday after a yet-unpublished IG report found that he made an unauthorized leak to the media and then "lacked candor" when speaking about its investigators.
+McCabe was fired just days before he would have been eligible for a lifetime pension

+Sessions’ decision to fire McCabe came as Justice Department Inspector General Michael Horowitz concluded a bureau oversight investigation, with a report expected to be critical of McCabe’s handling of the Hillary Clinton email probe, his handling of the bureau during the early months of the Russia investigation, and his ties to the Democratic Party.

+Horowitz determined that McCabe hadn't been forthcoming regarding the handling of the FBI’s probe into Clinton’s use of a private email server while she was secretary of state in the Obama administration.

+The inspector general’s finding sparked an FBI disciplinary process that recommended McCabe’s firing.
+Sources told Fox News that the FBI’s Office of Professional Responsibility made the recommendation to fire McCabe.
+Sessions had the option to either accept the recommendation, or step in to stop the firing process.

-Trump called the move a "great day for the hard working men and women of the FBI" in a tweet early Saturday.
+Trump hailed the firing as a "great day for the hard working men and women of the FBI" in a tweet early Saturday.

 McCabe hit back at the move in a statement Friday, calling his firing part of an "ongoing war at the FBI."

 "This attack on my credibility is one part of a larger effort not just to slander me personally, but to taint the FBI, law enforcement, and intelligence professionals more generally," McCabe said.
 "It is part of this Administration’s ongoing war on the FBI and the efforts of the Special Counsel investigation, which continue to this day.
-Their persistence in this campaign only highlights the importance of the Special Counsel’s work.
+Their persistence in this campaign only highlights the importance of the Special Counsel’s work."

 Fox News' Brooke Singman and Jake Gibson contributed to this report.